one3chens/jwplayer-ios-bestPracticeApps/JWBestPracticeApps/JWRemoteCastPlayer/README.md

-Note: Casting functionality is accessed by force touching th main screen.
+Note: Casting menu is accessed by force touching the main screen.